OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:26

-> He sent His servant Moses,
+> He sent Moses, His servant,
 > And Aaron, whom He had chosen.

 ## Psalm 105:27

-> They performed His wondrous acts among them,
+> They displayed His miraculous signs among them,
-> And miracles in the land of Ham.
+> And wonders in the land of Ham.

 ## Psalm 105:28

 > He sent darkness and made it dark;
-> And they did not rebel against His words.
+> And they did not defy His commands.

 ## Psalm 105:29

 > He turned their waters into blood,
-> And caused their fish to die.
+> And caused their fish to perish.

 ## Psalm 105:30

-> Their land swarmed with frogs
+> Their land teemed with frogs
 > Even in the chambers of their kings.

 ## Psalm 105:31

-> He spoke, and a swarm of flies came,
+> He spoke, and swarms of flies came,
-> And gnats in all their territory.
+> And gnats throughout their territory.

 ## Psalm 105:32

-> He gave them hail for rain,
+> He gave them hail instead of rain,
 > And flaming fire in their land.

 ## Psalm 105:33

-> He also struck their vines and their fig trees,
+> He also struck down their vines and their fig trees,
-> And smashed the trees of their territory.
+> And shattered the trees of their territory.

 ## Psalm 105:34

 > He spoke, and locusts came,
-> And creeping locusts, beyond number,
+> And countless grasshoppers,

 ## Psalm 105:35

-> And they ate all the vegetation in their land,
+> And they devoured all the vegetation in their land,
-> And ate the fruit of their ground.
+> And consumed the fruit of their ground.

 ## Psalm 105:36

-> He also fatally struck all the firstborn in their land,
+> He also struck down all the firstborn in their land,
-> The first fruits of all their virility.
+> The first fruits of all their strength.

 ## Psalm 105:37

-> Then He brought the Israelites out with silver and gold,
+> Then He led the Israelites out with silver and gold,
-> And among His tribes there was not one who stumbled.
+> And among His tribes there was not one who faltered.

 ## Psalm 105:38

-> Egypt was glad when they departed,
+> Egypt rejoiced when they departed,
-> For the dread of them had fallen upon the Egyptians.
+> For fear of them had fallen upon the Egyptians.

 ---

 ## Psalm 105:39

-> He spread out a cloud as a covering,
+> He spread a cloud for a covering,
-> And fire to illumine by night.
+> And fire to give light by night.

 ## Psalm 105:40